 Although there are no USA wide figures for the value of escheated funds, individual state records reveal a wealth of unclaimed assets.
 As of December 2020, New York State holds $16.5 billion in unclaimed funds, $8 million of which is for one estate, and South Dakota reports a further $600 million.

 The escheatment process

-The escheatment process takes place when a US account becomes dormant for a period of time specified by state law, typically between three to five years.
+The escheatment process takes place when a US account becomes dormant for a time period which is specified by state law, typically between three to five years.
 At that point, the ‘personal property’ is transferred to the appropriate State Comptroller’s Office and usually liquidated.
-So a claim for escheated assets becomes a claim for cash monies, held by the state.
+Therefore, a claim for escheated assets becomes a claim for cash monies, held by the state.